Getting Started

 - Ensure

-is exactly 32 characters - Regenerate secret with
+BETTER_AUTH_SECRETis exactly 32 characters - Regenerate secret with

-- Clear browser cookies and try again
+openssl rand -base64 32 - Clear browser cookies and try again

 Template changes not showing?